-4. Operational Risks
+2. Operational Risks

-Operational risks are identified and assessed through the risk control model, which is based on a dynamic analysis of each company process by process, in which the managers of each area or department assess the potential risks that affect their activities and the effectiveness of the controls related to each process.
+The quantification of operational risk in the Group's insurance and reinsurance companies of the European Economic Area is carried out in accordance with the standard formula established in the Solvency II regulations.
+In addition to quantification, the Group companies at the global level carry out the monitoring of risk indicators and controls, a set of procedures based on a dynamic qualitative analysis of processes, so that the managers of each area or department identify the potential risks that affect both the business and support processes and the effectiveness of the controls associated with each process.
 This control is conducted using risk self-evaluation questionnaires, internal control manuals, inventory of controls associated with risks, assessment of their effectiveness, and the corrective measures in place to mitigate or reduce the risks and/or improve the control environment.

-In relation to tax risks, the Group's actions have always been governed by compliance with current tax regulations in the territories in which it operates, constituting a practical application of the institutional principle of ethical and socially responsible action in tax matters and the principles of the Corporate Tax Policy approved in 2015.
-These risks are managed internally in each jurisdiction by the Administration and Tax Advisory departments, subcontracting the tax advisory services required at all times with important firms in the sector.
+With regard to tax risks, the Group's actions in this area have always been governed by compliance with current tax regulations in the territories in which it operates, which constitutes a practical application of the institutional principle of ethical and socially responsible taxation and the principles of the Corporate Tax Policy.
+These risks are managed in each jurisdiction internally by the Administration and Tax Affairs departments, subcontracting the tax consulting services required at any given time with relevant firms in the sector.